Why Visit Tibet in Winter?

 Winter in Tibet means cold, dry, with clear blue skies.
 Compared with summer, the oxygen content of the air is thinner, but you will have better visibility.
 With clear skies throughout the winter months, the blazing sun can make you feel almost in spring during the daytime.
 It's a good time to take pictures, as clarity through the thinner air gets improved.
 If you want to get a perfect shot of Mount Everest or see the universe around you at a starry night, winter is an ideal time to go.

 In Lhasa, Shigatse, Shannan, and Nyingchi, the temperature is not as cold as your imagination, about 10℃ ~ 15℃ in the daytime because of intensive sunlight, which is warmer than many places in northern China.
 However, some high-altitude places like Mt.
 Kailash, Lake Namtso, etc., are extremely cold, about -20℃ ~ -5℃, covering snow and ice with frost.
 And the roads will get blocked due to the heavy snow.
-So you are not suggested to choose wintertime to visit Northwest of Tibet and see the northern plateau mountains and lakes.
+So you are not suggested to choose wintertime to visit the Northwest of Tibet and see the northern plateau mountains and lakes.

 The main drop in temperature comes at night when it drops to well below freezing.
 And this can be countered by warm clothes, a good sleeping bag, a tent if camping and a cozy hotel.